LeanneCodes/vault-key-generator/README.md

-# VaultKey - A Password Generator Application
+# VaultKey - A Password Generator Application [Live Link](https://leannecodes.github.io/vault-key-generator/)

-Building on my last password generator app, see GitHub code [here](https://github.com/LeanneCodes/password-generator) and live project [here](https://leannecodes.github.io/password-generator/), I wanted to improve on the user interface and make it look like a real-world application.
+Building on my last password generator app, see GitHub code [here](https://github.com/LeanneCodes/password-generator), I wanted to improve on the user interface and make it look like a real-world application.

 The app provides step-by-step instructions for users, starting with guidance on navigating its features.
 Users are prompted to set a password length, ranging from 8 to 128 characters, and to select the specific types of characters they want to include.
 Upon clicking "Generate Password," a unique character string is generated on the screen, ready for users to copy and utilise for personal or professional purposes.